VIVEKCHOWDARI10/Jenkins/test/ My-Instructons.txt/README.md

  apt update -y
 apt install jenkins -y
 ```
- ## this will install jenkins as a separate user in the ec2  machine
+ ## This will install Jenkins as a separate user in the ec2  machine
 ``` bash
 apt update -y
 sudo systemctl start jenkins